 Sheffield Black Women's Group, 'Racist Attitudes in Hospitals', c.
 1981-2.

-And if you have time or plan to address this topic on your exam/in summative work:
+And if you have time or plan to address this topic in summative work:

 - Why might medicalization and multiculturalism operate in tandem to regulate 'migrant' and 'ethnic' bodies?